Aspergers: Early Childhood To Young Adulthood

 - pendant, or constant formal speech

 - slight motor development delay (early)

 The AS child's social problems worsen as they get older.
 Peers become more aware of their inability to establish reciprocal social interactions.
 Their difficulty in understanding the feelings of others is interpreted as a lack of empathy.

 Parents will have a new set of problems as well.
 Frustrations will cause these teens to have meltdowns.
-Parents then worry with cars and driving making alcohol, drugs and suicide thoughts worrisome.
-Lonliness can cause them to be lured into criminal activity easily.
-Not being able to pick up on suble sexual innuendos may make them naïve and vulnerable.
+Parents then worry with cars and driving making alcohol, drugs, and suicide thoughts worrisome.
+Loneliness can cause them to be lured into criminal activity easily.
+Not being able to pick up on subtle sexual innuendos may make them naive and vulnerable.

 Learn how to set up a creative elementary classroom.